toreric/mish1/README.md

 I have decided not to use the Ember data model in order to try making the system better self-contained and movable.
 The aim is to make possible to show an 'unlimited' number of albums or photo directories/folders/galleries or whatever you call them.

-A root album is a chosen file tree root directory where each subdirectory may be recognized as an album.
-Each album (also the root album) is suggested to contain a maximum of about a hundred pictures, which is roughly reasonable for keeping overview on a computer screen.
+An 'albun collection' or 'root album' is a chosen file tree root directory where each subdirectory may be recognized as an album.
+Each album (also the root album) is suggested to contain a maximum of about one hundred pictures, which is roughly reasonable for keeping overview on a computer screen.
 Picture thumbnails (if any) appear alongside sub-album references (if any), equivalent to a file tree.

 A directory qualifies as an autodetectable album when it contains a file named '.imdb' (my acronyme for 'image database', not to be mixed up with ...).